johannesnoordanus/svg2gcode/README.md

 - moves at high speed (G0) over 10mm (default) or more zero pixels
 - low burn levels (stray pixels) can be suppressed (default off)
 - option *--constantburn* selects constant burn mode *M3* (for cutting and engraving) instead of default dynamic burn mode *M4*
+- borders are drawn in paralleli and in one go to the *path* coordinates.

 **Tip**: use commandline program *grblhud* *(https://github.com/johannesnoordanus/grblhud)* to have full control over gcode execution, also, program *image2gcode* has similar capabilities but handles raster images files (like *png* and *jpg*) directly.